The Art of Designing Commercials: Cost and Strategy

 3. How long does it take to produce a commercial?

-Concealed costs include overtime pay, location permits, transportation, and last-minute changes.
+Hidden costs include overtime pay, location permits, transportation, and last-minute changes.

 Conversion rate

 The number of times an ad results in a conversion divided by the number of times the ad was interacted with.
-A few findings we like are-, if an ad has 1,000 clicks and 30 conversions, the conversion rate is 3%.
+A few examples we like are-, if an ad has 1,000 clicks and 30 conversions, the conversion rate is 3%.

 Click-through rate (CTR)